When you can’t travel, try making these soups to help satiate your wanderlust. “Travel” to Italy, Spain, India and more with each bite.

-Considering that Canada has some of the coldest and longest winters, it is no wonder that a hearty and filling soup such as this would be a staple.
-This soup is really easy to make and will take you just over an hour.
+Considering that Canada has some of the coldest and longest winters on the planet, it is no wonder that a hearty and filling soup is such a staple.
+This soup is really easy to make and takes just over an hour to prepare.
 Try this quick and easy Newfoundland pea soup recipe.

 Spicy Black Bean Soup (Mexico)

 Mexican food is one of the best cuisines in the world.
-I hardly go a week without at least one Mexican inspired dish (mostly nachos to be honest).
-There are so many great soups to choose from but this one is my go-to.
+I hardly go a week without at least one Mexican-inspired dish (mostly nachos, to be honest).
+There are so many great soups to choose from, but this one is my go-to.

 Chicken Noodle Soup (Cuba)

-Potato soup (Germany)
+Potato Soup (Germany)